BattletechModders/ModTek/INSTALL.md

 ### GOG on Linux

+GOG installs into `battletech/game/`.
+Extract the zip file into the same directory as the `Battletech` executable.

-Modify the `start.sh` script from GOG to execute the `run.sh` script from ModTek/UnityDoorstop instead of `BattleTech`.
+Modify the `start.sh` script from GOG to execute the `run.sh` script supplied by ModTek/UnityDoorstop instead of `BattleTech`.

 > ```
 > #chmod +x "BattleTech"